 You must present a matching number tag to your child upon pick-up.
 Please pick up your children within 10 minutes after the gathering.

 We are committed to providing our families with a safe and secure experience.
 Every volunteer working in Narrate Kids has gone through a background check and application/interview process to ensure that your children will be in safe, loving environment.

-High School students (9th-12th grade) hang out on Tuesday nights, enjoying a tasty dinner and conversation at Mike and Kelsey Tommerup's house.
-They gather the 1st, 2nd and 3rd Tuesday nights of every month from 6.30pm – 8pm at 733 East Broadway, Helena.
+High School students (9th-12th grade) hang out on Wednesday nights, enjoying a tasty dinner and conversation at Hannah and Scott Drga’s house (1365 Ranchview Rd).
+They gather the 1st, 2nd and 3rd Wednesday night of every month from 6.30pm – 8pm.

 Middle School students (6th-8th grade) gather at 326 Fuller St. Doors open at 6.45pm (not before) and we're asking you please pick your student up at 8.15pm.
 For the sake of leaders, we need all students picked up no later than 8.30pm.
 Middle School gatherings will be the 1st, 2nd and 3rd Wednesdays of every month - same time and place.

-Middle School is led by Nathan & Jill Bilyeu, Troy Shockley, JaLina Collins, Scott & Hannah Drga, and Grace Bender.
+Middle School is led by Nathan & Jill Bilyeu, Troy & Roxanne Shockley.